viktorampe/realtimewhiteboard/.github/ISSUE_TEMPLATE/add-dumb-component.md

 ---
 name: add dumb component
-about: Checklist for adding a new component to a project
+about: Checklist for adding a dumb component to a project

 ---